Al Mirqab (Doha)

-Al Mirqab (المرقاب; also referred to as Fereej Al Mirqab) is a district in Qatar, located in the municipality of Ad Dawhah.
+Al Mirqab (المرقاب; also referred to as Fereej Al Mirqab) is a district in Qatar, located in the municipality of Doha.

 Together with As Salatah, it makes up Qatar's Zone 18, with a population of 692 people.

 Etymology

 An Arabic word, mirqab is derived from muraqabah, which in English translates to "watching".
 This name was, in turn, derived from Mirqab ash-Sharqi, translating to "eastern watchtower", a historic watchtower built here in the 20th century to survey the sea and identify incoming ships.

 History

 Al Mirqab was first mentioned J.G.
 Lorimer's Gazetteer of the Persian Gulf written in 1907.

 Geography

 Al Mirqab borders the following districts: